masudrsourav/mysolvedcode/README.md

 # mysolvedcode
-#I solve some problem in various judge here the solution .
+I solved some problem in various judge here the solution .